ibm-cloud-docs/assistant/api-client.md

 You use the service object for sending input to, and receiving output from, the service.
 When you create the service object, you specify the authentication credentials from the service key, as well as the version of the {{site.data.keyword.conversationshort}} API you are using.

-In this Node.js example, the seervice object is an instance of `AssistantV2`, stored in the variable `assistant`.
+In this Node.js example, the service object is an instance of `AssistantV2`, stored in the variable `assistant`.
 The Watson SDKs for other languages provide equivalent mechanisms for instantiating a service object.
 {: javascript}

 In this Python example, the service object is an instance of `watson_developer_cloud.AssistantV2`, stored in the variable `assistant`.
 The Watson SDKs for other languages provide equivalent mechanisms for instantiating a service object.